FioChuck/normalized_data_gen/README.md

 The `local[*]` configuration sets the worker threads equal to the logical cores on your machine.
 More information [here](https://spark.apache.org/docs/latest/submitting-applications.html#master-urls).

-There are two options for writing data BigQuery using the Spark connector Direct Mode and Indirect Mode.
+There are two options for writing data BigQuery using the Spark connector, Direct Mode and Indirect Mode.

 Indirect relies on the [GCS Spark Connector](https://github.com/GoogleCloudDataproc/hadoop-connectors/tree/master/gcs) which is NOT included with the connector.
 The Maven package for this connector is available here:

 > > // https://mvnrepository.com/artifact/com.google.cloud.bigdataoss/gcs-connector
 > > libraryDependencies += "com.google.cloud.bigdataoss" % "gcs-connector" % "hadoop3-2.2.10"

-Several Spark settings are also required when using the GCS connector.
+Several Spark settings are also required when using the GCS connector locally.
 Comment these out before deploying to Dataproc _(see below)_.
 More information on these settings can be found [here](https://github.com/GoogleCloudDataproc/hadoop-connectors/tree/master/gcs).

 ```scala
   val spark = SparkSession.builder